 Growing up in the UK, and living in an “ethnic minority” community – whatever that means, I too came to the realisation that I didn’t really ‘belong’ ‘anywhere’.
 Many people from my background would have a sense of this ‘absence’.
 They might not be familiar with the terminology or how to describe the ‘absence’ but they know the feelings and emotions that I’m speaking of.
 Much has been written on the phenomenon of belonging and its sense of absence which can create profound turmoil in individuals and larger collectives.
 We know that belonging is intimately tied with a sense of well-being, and its absence can create a dysfunctional person who has no sense of responsibility to his peers or environment.

 Or at least that’s the theory we’re told whenever we try to understand the behaviour of crazed ‘lunatics’ motivated by violent ideologies.
-It’s almost a given that they are ‘presented’ as ‘belonging‘ to a dispossessed fringe of a minority culture at odds with the dominant ‘mainstream‘.
+It’s almost a given that they are presented as ‘belonging‘ to a ‘dispossessed fringe‘ of a ‘minority culture‘ at odds with the dominant ‘mainstream‘.
 These are the buzz words that are used.

 But, it’s one thing to say you’re ‘English’, ‘Pakistani’, ‘South Asian, ‘Muslim’, ‘Catholic’ – the list can be exhaustive – and it’s another thing to feel ‘it’.
-And if you have people who always want to remind you, for instance, that you’re not really what you claim you to be, its pointless to emotionally invest in the ‘identity’ even if you identify with the corresponding ‘label’.
+And if you have people who always want to remind you, for instance, that you’re not really what you claim to be, it’s pointless to emotionally invest in the ‘identity’ even if you identify with the corresponding ‘label’.

 I’m speaking of group-identities.